Last updated on October 23, 2025

 The Reality Chip

-The Reality Chip is the best card with reconfigure in terms of playability and a major part of why Azorius () Hammer in Modern has seen a resurgence after Lurrus of the Dream-Den’s ban.
+The Reality Chip is the best card with reconfigure in terms of playability and a major part of why Azorius () Hammer in Modern saw a resurgence after Lurrus of the Dream-Den’s ban.
 While this card mostly found success in a single archetype, breaking into Modern and changing up the base of an existing and powerful archetype without coming from a Modern Horizons set is quite the feat.

 Wrap Up